 Measurable or observable knowledge, skills, abilities, and behaviors critical to success in a key job role or function.

 An individual working in Washington State's classified service.

 Employment Retention Rating:

 A rating given to employees by the employer using seniority, as calculated in WAC 357-46-055 for general government employees and WAC 357-46-053 for higher education employees.
-Employers with Performance Management Confirmation may include properly documented performance in the calculation of the rating.
+Employers with Choice Performance Confirmation may include properly documented performance in the calculation of the rating.